gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 - Windows 11 or Windows 10 build 19044 or later
 - WSL 2 distribution
 - GitKraken Client version 9.1.0+ for Linux

 ***

 ## Install or Update WSL 2 with WSLg Support

 GitKraken Client will only work with WSL 2 on Windows 11 or Windows 10 build 19044 or later, which includes WSLg for GUI support.

-If you already have WSL installed with a Linux distro, run the following command from PowerShell or Windows Command Prompt opened as administrator to update to the latest version of WSL.
+If you already have WSL installed with a Linux distro, run the following command from PowerShell or Windows Command Prompt to update to the latest version of WSL.
+Make sure to open as administrator if you use Windows Command Prompt.
 ```
 wsl --update
 ```